 The joint is milled using a CNC machine, which is five times more accurate than a traditional hauncher, allowing us to get the perfect cut every single time.
 Assembly of our new boxes is quicker and simpler with miniscule opportunity for error.

-Our Langstroth hives come with the option of a peaked roof to replace the telescoping cover.
-Our langstroth roof not only prevents rain accumulation, but it adds extra weight so you won’t need to worry about your roof blowing away in high winds.
+Our Langstroth hives come with our unique Comb Cut Roof.
+Its deep pitch not only prevents rain accumulation, but it adds extra weight so you won’t need to worry about your roof blowing away in high winds.
 It provides extra insulation and adds a beautiful finishing touch to your hive.
+If you prefer the traditional Telescoping Outer Cover, you could buy it separately.

 EASY GRIP HANDLE